lzptr/VS_Code_ROS/README.md

 ### C/C++ Extension

-To add intellisense support for ROS nodes we need to provide a c_cpp_properties.json in our .vscode folder.
+To add intellisense support for ROS nodes, we need to provide a c_cpp_properties.json in our .vscode folder.
 This is used by the C/C++ Extension to provide autocompletion.
-For this work, one piece is still missing.
+For this to work, one piece is still missing.
 It needs to know about te project dependencies and where to find them.
 CMake is able to provide this info through the help of a compile_commands.json file.
 The generate this file, we need to add the "-DCMAKE_EXPORT_COMPILE_COMMANDS=1" compile option to catkin_make.
-The next section explains how we can automate this through the use of vscode tasks.
+Section 5 explains how we can automate the creation of the file through the use of vscode tasks.

 c_cpp_properties.json